Get help connecting with Dr. Conway and find the treatment that's best for you.Get Help Now

 Mesothelioma is caused by the inhalation or ingestion of microscopic asbestos fibers, a naturally occurring mineral that was used in shipbuilding, construction and manufacturing throughout much of the 20th century.

 Conway has worked with a wide range of abdominal cancers.
 He has done complex surgeries involving the pancreas, gall bladder, liver, bowel and esophagus.
 His clinical interests also include complex, upper-GI oncology surgery.
-His innovative approach to treatment has been invaluable at the Ochsner Cancer Institute.

 In 2013, Conway performed the first totally robotic pancreaticoduodenectomy (Whipple procedure) in Louisiana.
 The robotic approach eliminates the need for a large abdominal incision, and shortens the recovery time.